 To conclude, Task T5.2 "Incremental and Parallel Data Analytics" aims to leverage a set of typical algorithms and libraries used for artificial intelligence in the insurance and finance sectors that can benefit from the unique characteristics of the data management layer of INFINITECH, in order to re-design them and deliver parallelized taking into account the incremental analytics, and all other innovations and offerings of the integrated data management layer of the project.
-A first family of such analytics had been studied and reported in the first version of this document and will be further extended with the complete set of a library of such algorithms in the next iterations of the document.
-In this second version, we additionally report the current status of the enabler for incremental analytics.
+A first family of such analytics had been studied and reported in the first version of this document.
+In this final version, we additionally full document the implementation of the incremental analytics of the INFINISTORE, along with the implementation of the Kafka source connector that makes use of them.
+It is important to highlight that the incremental analytics have been merged into LeanXcale main product while the Kafka source connector is an additional product that allows LeanXcale's client to use a Kafka broker and retrieve data from the datastore in an incremental and non-bounded manner.